Login

 • Impact-resistant for industrial applications or motorized equipment

-Insulated fittings further ensure that internal wires don’t suffer any damage due to friction or wear alone.
-If and when you’re unsure, contact an experienced dealer for answers to your specific questions about materials, quantities, and more.
+Insulated fittings further ensure that internal wires don’t suffer damage due to friction or wear.
+If you’re unsure, contact an experienced dealer for answers about materials, quantities, and more.

 What Are the Common Types of Conduit Fittings?

-This is by no means an exhaustive list (for that, you can consult our catalog), but the most common conduit types (and their applications) include:
+This is not an exhaustive list, but the most common conduit types and their applications include:

 • Metallic and nonmetallic couplers: Used to join lengths of non-flexible conduit.

 • Connectors: Attach conduit to enclosures like electrical boxes.
-Many are designed to be snapped into an opening without a locknut for faster installation.
-Use metallic connectors for metal conduit, and PVC connectors for PVC conduit.
+Many are designed to snap into an opening without a locknut for faster installation.
+Use metallic connectors for metal conduit and PVC connectors for PVC conduit.

 • Conduit bodies: Provide a service entrance to the interior of a raceway for inspection and maintenance.
 They can also be used to enable more bends in one section of conduit.